Harry Belafonte: Accolades and legacy

-Belafonte is an EGOT honoree, having received three Grammy Awards, an Emmy Award, a Tony Award, and, in 2014, the Jean Hersholt Humanitarian Award at the Academy of Motion Picture Arts and Sciences' 6th Annual Governors Awards.
+Belafonte is an EGOT honoree, having received three Grammy Awards, an Emmy Award, a Tony Award, and, in 2014, the Jean Hersholt Humanitarian Award at the Academy of Motion Picture Arts and Sciences' 6^{th} Annual Governors Awards.
+In 2018, the Jamaican government awarded Belafonte with the Order of Merit for outstanding contributions in the field of music.

 Belafonte won an Emmy in 1960 for his performance on Revlon Revue.
 He was nominated four other times.